-- Ensure that you respect the third-party’s business practices: If they ask to be paid, pay them.
+Ensure that you respect the third-party’s business practices: If they ask to be paid, pay them.
 If they have clauses in their contract about confidentiality, respect them.
-And if they invite you to do things that are uncomfortable, trust that you hired them as an expert for a reason.
+And if they invite you to do uncomfortable things, trust that you hired them as an expert for a reason.

-- Provide additional resources for your BIPOC employees: It is important to prepare your employees for this type of work to be done during their 9-to-5 hours.
-Yes, it will make room for healing and strategizing and growth, but it can also disorient, exhaust, and trigger people.
-Talk to people before, during, and after your experience to understand what they need - that could be therapy, it could be buffers between returning to their desk and the sessions, or it could be time off in lieu of doing emotional labor.
+Provide additional resources for your BIPOC employees: It is important to prepare your employees for this type of work to be done during their 9-to-5 hours.
+Yes, it will make room for healing, strategizing, and growth, but it can also disorient, exhaust, and trigger people.
+Talk to people before, during, and after your experience to understand what they need – that could be therapy, it could be buffers between returning to their desk and the sessions, or it could be time off in lieu of doing emotional labor.

 I wouldn’t normally do this, but I want to thank you for reading this.

 I appreciate that you took a small step toward prioritizing your Black employees, coworkers, or yourself.
 Though you may have read this piece and now feel like you have a long way to go, a lot to do, or a million questions, I ask you to sit with that.
-Acknowledging your feelings is not enough, but it’s a place to start with in order to make decisions about the calls-to-action that resonate with you.
+Acknowledging your feelings is not enough, but it’s a place to start in order to make decisions about the calls to action that resonate with you.